ctphoenix/Python-Course-Material/chapter9.md

 *** =instructions

 - Determine all the genres in the genre column.
+Make sure to use the `strip()` function on each genre to remove trailing characters.
 - Next, include each listed genre as a new column in the dataframe.
 Each element of these genre columns should be 1 if the movie falls under that particular genre, and 0 otherwise.
 - Call `df[genres].head()` to view your results.

 *** =hint
+- No hint for this one.

 *** =pre_exercise_code
 ```{python}